XGRIDS Pro Guide™ / Module 8: LixelStudio

 8.4 Quality Assessment and Point Cloud Editing

-Verifying point cloud density, coverage, and coordinate accuracy using LixelStudio's Accuracy Check, then preparing data for delivery with clipping, denoising, slicing, and measurement tools.
+Verifying point cloud density, coverage, and coordinate accuracy using LixelStudio's redesigned Accuracy Check, then preparing data for delivery with clipping, denoising, slicing, measurement, and the new Volume Calculation tools.

 Quality Review Before Export